-- 1. Review the Attribute Definitions: There are many aspects to consider. - Keep in mind that it's quite possible that more than one of these attributes is involved in the secret rule.
-For example, if there are pyramids in both white and black structures, does that mean that shape doesn't matter, or does it mean that there is another attribute that matters in conjunction with shape, such as color or number or height? - It can also be helpful to think about not only the attributes that a structure does have, but also those attributes that it does not have.
-For example, if all the white structures have a yellow piece, perhaps yellow is important to the rule; but it may be that the rule is actually about not having blue pieces.
+- 1. Review the Attribute Definitions: There are many aspects to consider. - Keep in mind that it's quite possible for more than one of these attributes to be involved in the secret rule.
+For example, if there are large pieces in both Yes and No structures, does that mean that size doesn't matter, or does it mean that there is another attribute that matters in conjunction with size, such as color or number or height?

+- It can also be helpful to think about not only the attributes that a structure does have, but also those attributes that it does not have.
+For example, if all the Yes structures have a yellow piece, perhaps yellow is important to the rule; but it may be that the rule is actually about not having blue pieces.
 To be good at guessing Zendo rules, you need to consider both rules that include and rules that exclude. - Keep in mind that the attribute definitions list is not at all exhaustive.
 If all else fails, try thinking about other possible attributes that may be coming into play.
-For example, when laid flat, pyramids and cheesecake wedges make a triangular footprint, while blocks and doorstop wedges make a rectangular footprint.
-Perhaps "footprint" is an attribute that matters.
-Or maybe it's number of "corners" on top (1 for pyramids, 2 for wedges, and 4 for blocks), or whether air can flow freely into the inside of the pieces ("breathing").
-All of these attributes and more have been used in Zendo rules. - And finally, remember that even when you think you only changed one factor in your structure experiments, you almost undoubtedly affected many factors.
-For example, if you change a single upright blue piece into an upright red piece, you have: increased the number of red pieces, decreased the number of blue pieces, changed the number of red pieces in relation to blue pieces and vice versa as well as the number of red pieces in relation to yellow pieces and blue pieces in relation to yellow pieces, changed the number of upright red pieces, upright blue pieces, grounded red pieces, grounded blue pieces, the number of red and blue pieces that are pointing at
+For example, when laid flat, the pyramids make a triangular footprint, whereas their footprints are a rectangular when they are upright.
+Or maybe there's a requirement for air to be able to flow freely into the inside of the pieces ("breathing").
+These and other even zanier attributes have been used in Zendo rules. - And finally, remember that even when you think you only changed one factor in your structure experiments, you almost undoubtedly affected many factors.
+For example, if you change a single upright blue piece into an upright red piece, you have: increased the number of red pieces, decreased the number of blue pieces, changed the number of red pieces in relation to blue pieces and vice versa as well as the number of red pieces in relation to yellow pieces and blue pieces in relation to yellow pieces, changed the number of upright red pieces, upright blue pieces, grounded red pieces, grounded blue pieces, the number of red and blue pieces that are pointing at nothing, etc. Try as you might, you'll never manage to only change a single factor at a time.
+The best you can do, therefore, is simply be aware of all the different factors that your experiments are changing so that you don't draw unjustified conclusions from the results.